fetchai/agents-tac/README.md

 # tac-agents
 OEF Agents for Trading Agents Competition

-Look at the `docs/` for further details.
+Look at the `examples/` for a better understanding.

 ## Preliminaries